Thosam1/webscraping_notifier/README.md

 <div align="center">

-# Webscraping with Telegram notifications via bot
+# Webscraping With Telegram Notifications

 This Node.js script will periodically check a given website and send you a telegram notification whenever a change happens !